|Cumulative loss (est.) of BC Conservative Party membership fee revenue over the past 10 years||=|

 The BC Liberals defend the electoral finance status-quo.
 Liberal MLAs point out that BC already has stringent rules in place for making donations and for spending during elections.
 They deny the sale of bureaucracy.
 They point out that “good policy is determined through best practices and consultation with stakeholders and tax-payers, not by who donated and how much they gave.”
 They add that decisions of the BC Liberal government often disappoint big donors.
 In addition to strong laws and a culture of best practices in policy development, Liberal MLAs argue that compared to the United States, there is no big money in BC.
 One reason for this is that BC has strict spending limits that make it pointless for an entity to raise more money than what it is allowed to spend.
 BC Liberal MLAs argue that if we ban C&U donations, it will open the door to taxpayers funding parties and elections.
 According to Liberal MLAs, “That separates parties from votes.
 Parties no longer have to have policies that appeal to voters, and that hurts democracy.”
 Finally, the BC Liberal MLAs argue that the reason the NDP wants public funding “is that their policies are so radical and ideological that they no longer appeal to working people.
 The NDP needs a more reliable cash-cow like the government.”
 As Liberal MLAs note, “That’s called milking the taxpayer.”

 The debate highlights the different positions of BC Liberals and BC NDP on big money.
 However, the debate also gives us insights into the ways the parties attempt to influence one another.
 For example, in addition to identifying the negative causal effects of big money, NDP MLAs exert pressure on the Liberals to conform to the “will of the majority” by pointing out that BC lags behind most provinces in electoral finance reform and seven in eight British Columbians want to remove big money from politics.
 Each NDP MLA repeats the latter fact ad nauseum during the debate to intensify the pressure.
 By contrast, the Liberal MLAs manipulate relational triads and stigmatize the competition.
 In addition to creating confusion by denying the existence of big money in politics, Liberal MLAs attempt to drive a wedge between the NDP and voters wherever possible by emphasizing the costly effects of ending big money on the voter (increased taxes) and society (weakened democracy).
 During the debate, Liberal MLAs also label the NDP as abnormal, deviant, manipulative and desperate.
 Stigmatizing the competition is a strategy frequently used by the BC Liberals and its third-party advocates.
-Punishing critics is another BC Liberal government tactic.
-Some would argue that these strategies are forms of bullying, and remind British Columbians of the poignant, heartfelt words of BC Liberal Premier Clark following Amanda Todd’s death, “No one deserves to be bullied.
+Punishing and censoring critics are other BC Liberal party tactics.
+Some would argue that these strategies are forms of bullying, and remind British Columbians of the poignant, heartfelt words of BC Liberal Premier Clark on Youtube following Amanda Todd’s death, “No one deserves to be bullied.
 No one earns it.
 No one asks for it.
 It isn’t a rite of passage.
 Bullying has to stop.”
 Perhaps if our political parties and their third-party advocates were better models of anti-bullying behavior, innocent people like Amanda would be alive today.
 Perhaps if corporations and unions stopped funding these groups, many young lives would be saved.
 Our leaders must have the capacity for empathy.
 Our leaders need to heed their own advice.

 Provincial Capture Vs. Clean Government.